 Jordan’s comfort with their own body had grown in leaps and bounds since they first started seeing each other.
 They were more confident, embracing their body without fear.
-Oliver relished watching his lover learn to trust their body.
-There was a time when they couldn’t see their cock as a part of themselves when they wore it or believe their lover accepted them without reservation.
+Oliver relished watching his lover learn to trust themselves.
+There was a time when they couldn’t see their cock as a part of themselves or believe their lover accepted them without reservation.

 But loving Jordan’s body was never a challenge for him, and that night Jordan wore their cock with pride.

 Oliver encouraged his lover to go slow and keep a loose grip.
-The motion created a gap between the vibe and their clit, drawing out their pleasure.
+The motion created a gap between the vibe and their body, stretching out their pleasure and their patience.
 They writhed against him, tears of frustrated arousal spilling down their cheeks.

 “That’s right.
 Go even slower, darling.”